Ally-s-Lab/P-BEP/README.md

 A list of chromosome sequences will be downloaded and saved to lib/sequences.pkl as a pickle file.

+##### Reconstructing the training data file
+If you wish to use the preprocessed feature table included in the training of the included models, execute `sh combine_training_file.sh` to recombine the training file at lib/training.csv.
+You may then wish to delete lib/training1-7.csv.

 You can now use a pre-trained model to classify sites or train a model from scratch.
 ## Using and training models